aicell-lab/ddls-course/content/course/ddls-2023/schedule/_index.md

 | Exam    | Wed 25 Oct 08:00-13:00 | Examination        | Wei, Antoni, Darko              |       SciLifeLab (TBD)           | In person  |

 For all the online sessions, use the same zoom link to join: https://kth-se.zoom.us/j/69812177998

+If you anticipate that you won't be able to attend any of the session, please [contact](/contact) us as soon as possible.